ColorProgrammy/Dolphin3D/_docs/_setup.md

 Add files to the project.

-> Select only main.cpp and include for correct work, just in case
+> Select only main.cpp, assets and include folders for correct work, just in case

 Then you will need to write the script itself in `main.cpp`.